 Feedback Enables the Agile Adaptation Needed for Today’s Constantly Changing Environment

 Mid and large sized organizations need information to flow from their frontline, where most primary information is collected, to the central processing area — the brain/C-suite where decisions are made.
 To accomplish this, leadership needs to take an active role in soliciting input from the frontline.

-There are many ways feedback loops can be applied.
+There are many ways feedback can be applied.
 But the key here is that it’s leadership’s responsibility to ensure that the tools and processes are in place to solicit, manage, and act on feedback from across the organization if they do not wish to be ignorant.